dgroomes/browser-extension-framework/README.md

   I would consider workspaces a long-awaited feature because it's a tool that we have in most other programming languages and toolchains: Gradle (Java and JVM languages) has multi-project support, Rust has crates, Go has something (modules?) etc.
   * I used this command to init a workspace: `npm init --workspace packages/framework` and `npm init --workspace packages/example-detect-code-libraries`
+* [x] DONE Use the `index.ts` (or `.js`, `.mjs`, whatever) convention instead of the `api/` way.
+This is a common and well-understood convention.
+* [x] DONE Resolve the warnings output from both Rollup and API Extractor.
+Resolving these errors will require making changes to the source code.
+I didn't want to make those changes when I introduced the new tools in order to minimize the diff.

 ## Reference